-In December 2011, we initiated a clinical trial of BCM, which we refer to as our PRESERVATION I trial, in December 2011, and completed enrollment in December 2014.
-Top-line results from the randomized, double-blind, placebo-controlled clinical trial were announced in July 2015.
+In December 2011, we initiated a clinical trial of BCM and completed enrollment in December 2014.
+Top-line results from the clinical trial were announced in July 2015.
 Following the results, we are considering further exploratory work but we do not intend to proceed with further clinical development of BCM at this point until and unless we can determine an alternative path forward.